Enki Bilal: Education and career

 His cinematic career was revived with the expensive Immortel, his first attempt to adapt his books to the screen.
 The film divided critics, some panning the use of CGI characters but others seeing it as a faithful reinterpretation of the books.

 On 13 May 2008 a video game based on the Nikopol trilogy was announced titled Nikopol: Secrets of the Immortals.
-Published in North America by Got Game Entertainment in August 2008, the game is a "point and click" adventure for the PC; however, the Lead Designer was Benoit Sokal and not Bilal himself, who was the art designer, along with Yoshitaka Amano, for the video game Beyond Good and Evil 2.
+Published in North America by Got Game Entertainment in August 2008, the game is a "point and click" adventure for the PC; however, the Lead Designer was Marc Rutschlé and not Bilal himself, who was the art designer, along with Yoshitaka Amano, for the video game Beyond Good and Evil 2.

 In 2012, Bilal was featured in a solo exhibition at The Louvre.
 The exhibition, titled "The Ghosts of the Louvre", ran from 20 December 2012 to 18 March 2013.
 The exhibition was organized by Fabrice Douar, and featured a series of paintings of "Ghosts", done atop photographs that Bilal took of the Louvre's collection.